Jesus Year RESOURCES

 Let’s Make it Practical

-Encourage each student to write down:
+Encourage students to write down:

 PRAYER PROMPT